AkhilSinghRana/Collaboration-Competition_RL_P3/README.md

 Note*- Windows users might have problem installing torch, in this case install it from the source [https://pytorch.org/].
 The above code will setup all the required dependencies for you.

-Next you need to download the unity environment of Reacher agent.
+Next you need to download the unity environment of Tennis agent.
 Download the unity environment according to the OS you're using.

    **Environment Download Links:** <br />
     1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:<br>